suvrat29/Card_detection/README.md

 - /home/ProjectFolder/ - this directory will contain the scripts and files required to train the model
 - /home/ProjectFolder/training - for the model configuration files and labelmaps

-*Note: Paste all the .py files into the /home/ProjectFolder/ directory or else the python scripts will throw errors.*
+*Note: Paste all the .py files into the /home/ProjectFolder/ directory or else the Python scripts will throw errors.*

 Now, we are ready to start training our very own object detection model.
 We'll be moving on to understand how the various files will be generated and used for training the model from our own dataset.

 #### 2d.
-Set up new Anaconda virtual environment
+Setting up a new Anaconda virtual environment

-Working within a virtual environment is a very good practice as it leaves the installation of the python in our system untouched and all the modifications are done within that virtual environment.
-If we mess up at any stage, we can just delete the environment instead of reinstalling python in our system from scratch.
+Working within a virtual environment is very good practice as it leaves the installation of Python in our system untouched and all the modifications are done within that virtual environment.
+So, if we mess up at any stage we can simply delete the environment instead of reinstalling Python in our system from scratch.

 Open a terminal, and create a new environment called "tf-gpu" by issuing the following command:
 ```